All about VAT and international business

 Btw-identification number

-Each company gets a VAT identification number from the Dutch Tax and Customs Administration.
+Each company gets a VAT identification number from the Belastingdienst (Netherlands Tax Administration).
 It is a unique number that belongs to your company.
 You use this ‘VAT ID’ for transactions with customers and suppliers in the Netherlands and other EU countries.
 You state this number on your invoices.
 If you sell products online, clearly state your VAT ID on your website.
 That way, customers can be sure that they are dealing with a company, not a private person.

 Small businesses scheme (KOR)

-If you use the small businesses scheme ('Kleineondernemersregeling', KOR), you are exempt from paying VAT.
+If you use the Kleineondernemersregeling ( KOR small businesses scheme), you are exempt from paying VAT.
 You do not charge VAT on your goods or services.
 Nor may you deduct the VAT on expenses as input tax.
-Also, you do not have to file a VAT return, and you only have to keep simple VAT records.
+AThis is also the case when you do business abroad.

 Exporting goods